gabrielesteveslima/net-public-sample-dotnet-core-cqrs-api/README.md

-Sample .NET Core REST API CQRS implementation with raw SQL and DDD using Clean Architecture.
+NET Core REST API CQRS with raw SQL and DDD using Clean Architecture.
 ==============================================================

 ## Description